-Everything available in the Pharmacist · Researcher tier — daily intake, ZOE voice assessments, MTM audit documentation, PEACS longitudinal tracking, Sentinel follow-up flags, and all export formats.
+Everything available in the Clinician · Researcher tier — daily intake, ZOE voice assessments, MTM audit documentation, PEACS longitudinal tracking, Sentinel follow-up flags, and all export formats.
+Applies to all $49/mo clinical roles: Nurse Practitioner (NP), Physician Assistant (PA), Registered Nurse (RN), Physician/MD (MD), Pharmacist (PHRM), and Care Coordinator (CC), as well as independent researchers (RES).
 Use the quick-ref card for daily use; come back here when you need to understand a feature in depth.

 The Daily Intake Panel is designed for high-volume pharmacy practice — logging multiple patients per session without running a full MMAS-8 assessment on every one.
 It sits at the top of your dashboard and is collapsed by default.
 Click the header bar to expand it.